InsureMO/rainbow-d9/d9-n6/src/lib/help-docs/pipeline/pipeline.md

 - An `enabled` attribute is used to indicate whether this definition is effective, and the value of the `enabled` attribute must be either `true` or `false`.
 If not defined, this definition is considered to be effective by default.

-## Pipeline
+## Pipeline as API

-If the definition contains a `route` attribute and specifies a URI, it is considered to be published as a RESTful API.
-A pipeline published as a RESTful API includes all standard HTTP protocol elements:
+If the definition contains a `route` attribute and specifies a URI, it is considered to be published as an API.
+A pipeline published as an API includes all standard HTTP protocol elements:

 - `route`, URI of API.
 Excluding the scheme, domain name, and port in the URL, the application configuration can also specify the path context,